 You do have the option however of adding these 3D bodies into a design that doesn’t have them.
 To add 3D bodies to a design such as the one shown above, go to the Tools pulldown menu and select “Manage 3D Bodies for Components”.
 This will bring up the Component Body Manager as you can see in the picture below.

-The interactive tab of the Component Body Manager in Altium Designer
+The interactive tab of the Component Body Manager in Altium

-The Component Body Manager gives you the ability to work with the 3D bodies of all the parts on the board.
+The Component Body Manager gives you the ability to work with the 3D bodies of all the on the board.
 You can see in the picture above that the top portion of the dialog box lists each component out.
 Right below that are tabs for “Interactive” and “Batch Update”.
 In the picture above the interactive tab is active and it shows the status for the “Body State” of the selected part.
 You can see that there aren’t any 3D bodies listed.

-You can update each part individually, but for our purposes, we will use the batch mode to update all the parts at once.
-This will give a very generic look to all the parts but will make for a quick demonstration.
+You can update each part individually, but for our purposes, we will use the batch mode to update all the at once.
+This will give a very generic look to all the but will make for a quick demonstration.
 Click on the “Batch Update” tab as shown in the picture below.

 Setting up the Batch Update parameters in the Component Body Manager

 In the batch update tab, you can see that there are a number of different layers that the 3D body could be built from.
-To give our parts a look that is similar to their silkscreen shape, we have selected “Both Silkscreen Layers” as the only criteria used to build the 3D body.
+To give our a look that is similar to their silkscreen shape, we have selected “Both Silkscreen Layers” as the only criteria used to build the 3D body.
 You can also see that we’ve given the 3D body a standoff height of 10 mils and an overall height of 100 mils.
-Ideally you would want to update parts like these with footprints that have advanced STEP models associated with them or detailed 3D bodies.
-To get 3D parts on your board quickly though, this will do the job as shown in the picture below.
+Ideally you would want to update like these with footprints that have advanced STEP models associated with them or detailed 3D bodies.
+To get 3D on your board quickly though, this will do the job as shown in the picture below.

 Now that 3D component bodies have been added, it’s time to navigate the 3D view

-Now that the parts on the board have 3D shapes, you can start moving your view of the board around in 3D.
+Now that the on the board have 3D shapes, you can start moving your view of the board around in 3D.
 The standard view movements with the mouse still apply in 3D, you will use the right mouse button to pan your view.
 In 3D though you’ve got something new, you can hold the shift key down which will bring up the 3D rotational sphere as you can see in the picture above.
 With the shift key held down the right mouse button will now tilt and rotate the view in all axes.
 The key here is that the board will rotate where you have the cursor positioned, if you can’t get the board view to rotate as you want it to, move your cursor to a new location.
 This is very important as you learn to work with and manipulate the 3D view.

 Moving Components in 3D

-A simple 2D placement view in Altium Designer
+A simple 2D placement view in Altium

-To demonstrate moving your board parts in 3D, we are going to use a very simple tutorial design for clarity.
+To demonstrate moving your board in 3D, we are going to use a very simple tutorial design for clarity.
 In the picture above you can see our design from the 2D perspective.
 It is a clean placement and there aren’t any errors displayed.
-That doesn’t necessarily mean though that it is the most ideal placement of our parts.
+That doesn’t necessarily mean though that it is the most ideal placement of our .

-In the 3D placement that you see below, you can see that our SMT parts are very crowded by the tall capacitors and connector.
+In the 3D placement that you see below, you can see that our SMT are very crowded by the tall capacitors and connector.
 This might not be the best placement for assembly or rework.
 Fortunately, our 3D view gives us a much better perspective on how the placement looks than just the regular 2D view.

 The same simple placement view now displayed in 3D

-To change the placement of our parts in 3D you simply pick up the part the same way that you would do in 2D.
-Altium Designer gives you the ability to fly the part around on your cursor and rotating it just as you would in 2D.
+To change the placement of our in 3D you simply pick up the part the same way that you would do in 2D.
+Altium gives you the ability to fly the part around on your cursor and rotating it just as you would in 2D.
 You can then place the part down in its new location.

 In the picture below we have picked up R1 in order to move it.
 Currently, it is sitting on the connector, and the connector is showing the obvious DRC placement error in green with the warning of “Collision”.
-Just as in 2D, you can get immediate online DRC feedback of errors as you move parts around the board.
+Just as in 2D, you can get immediate online DRC feedback of errors as you move around the board.

 To get a clean DRC and a better location for R1, we have located it below the connector as you can see in the picture below.
-The 3D viewing and placement features in Altium Designer can help you to design a more manufacturable printed circuit board by giving you a better perspective of your placement than what you get with a regular 2D view of your design.
+The 3D viewing and placement features in Altium can help you to design a more manufacturable printed circuit board by giving you a better perspective of your placement than what you get with a regular 2D view of your design.

 Placing the part using the 3D view to verify its clearances